-How to Decoupage Furniture for a Unique Look — Easy Step-by-Step Guide
+How to Create Decoupage Furniture Facelifts — Easy Step-by-Step Guide

 Quick answer

-To decoupage furniture, you need old furniture, decorative paper, Mod Podge, and a brush, taking about 2-4 hours.
-Start by cleaning and preparing the surface.
-This beginner-friendly activity has 8 steps and is perfect for families looking for creative home decor projects.
+To create decoupage furniture, you need old furniture, decorative paper, decoupage glue, and brushes, taking about 2-3 hours for a small piece.
+Start by cleaning and preparing your furniture surface.
+This beginner-friendly activity has 10 steps and is perfect for families looking for screen-free projects, resulting in a unique, personalized piece of decor.

 Step-by-Step Instructions